kubesphere-retired/docs.kubesphere.io/content/v2.1/en/devops/jenkins-email.md

 description: 'Set Email Server for KubeSphere CI/CD pipeline'
 ---

-## Set Email Server for KubeSphere Pipeline
+In current version (v2.1.x), the built-in Jenkins and platform notification system cannot share the same email configuration.
+Thus we need to set email server for KubeSphere DevOps pipeline separately.

 > Note: Please be aware that the modification of the email server in `ks-jenkins` deployment below will restart the deployment itself.
 Consequently, the DevOps system will be unavailable for a few minutes.
 Please make such modification at an appropriate time.

-In current version (v2.1.x), the built-in Jenkins and platform notification system cannot share the same email configuration.
-Thus we need to set email server for KubeSphere DevOps pipeline separately.

 1. Log in KubeSphere by using `admin` account, navigate to **System-workspace → Projects → kubesphere-devops-system**.